Getting through grief: 3 coping strategies for unusual times

 Remember and celebrate the lives of loved ones

 Even if you can’t attend a funeral or wake right now, there are other ways to remember and celebrate the lives of people who’ve passed on.
 Connect with people who knew and cared about the person, too, and tell each other stories about the good times over a call or videoconference.

 Or if you’re not feeling up to talking with another person just yet, write down your happy memories in a journal.
 You can also make a donation in your loved one’s name to a cause they supported or plan an in-person commemoration at a future date.

 If part of your grief is feeling like you didn’t have a proper goodbye, writing a letter to the person you lost, telling them how much you valued their presence in your life could help you find some closure.

 Grief is a natural (if uncomfortable) part of adapting to significant changes in our lives.
 It’s not easy, by any measure, but research shows that most of us are able to recover and move on with time and effort.

 It may feel impossible to comprehend at the moment, but grief has a purpose—and it’s to help us.
 Not only does experiencing grief help us to recover from loss, but it also helps us adapt to changes we may not welcome but have to coexist with.

 Grief is a normal part of life.
 But sometimes you just need to talk to a real, live person.
-If that’s where you’re at right now, here’s a list of Mental Health helplines from the NHS, as well as a list of Grief Hotlines from the Grief Resource Network you can call or text for support.
+If that’s where you’re at right now, here’s a list of Grief Hotlines from the Grief Resource Network you can call or text for support.